Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 To do this, it will be necessary to overhaul the education system by “eradicating jihadist ambitions” and removing extremist teachers and textbooks, with responsible educators using materials devoid of radical content.

-In the short run, the professors said a governing apparatus would have to be created that builds trust with the local population and offers the possibility of establishing “an autonomous Palestinian entity” after the initial objectives are achieved.
+In the short term, the professors stated that a governing apparatus would need to be established that fosters trust with the local population and provides the opportunity to create an autonomous Palestinian entity after the initial objectives are achieved.
 They did not advocate creating a democracy, which has no precedent in the Arab world, but an Arab-Muslim entity that is moderate and not jihadist.”

 Netanyahu showed no signs of accepting this or any other proposed plan but was reportedly easing his opposition to the involvement of civil servants who managed affairs in Gaza before the Hamas coup in 2007.
-The Financial Times reported on July 1 that Israel was planning to begin a pilot program involving the establishment of humanitarian ‘bubble zones’ in the cities of Beit Hanoun and Beit Lahia.
+The Financial Times reported on July 1 that Israel was planning to launch a pilot program involving the establishment of humanitarian bubble zones in the cities of Beit Hanoun and Beit Lahia.
 Israel would provide security until a U.S.-trained Palestinian security force can take control.
 If the plan is successful, it will be expanded to other areas.

 The preferred plan for the future was originally to give power to local clans; however, those who agreed to participate were beaten or executed by Hamas.
 The group said it would “sever any hand of the [Israeli] occupation trying to tamper with the destiny and future of our people.”